How is your faith when the storms of life emerge? Do you have the backbone to withstand them?

 We all know the story about Jesus and the disciples getting into a boat and crossing the lake of Galilee.
 It may be you learned this in Sunday school, or is a chapter that you have read many times over.

 After what seemed like a tiring day, Jesus fell asleep and a storm blew across the lake.
 The winds and waves frightened the disciples.
 They were outraged and fearful.
 Despite this, Jesus did not awake.
 So the disciples awoke Him and exclaimed of their peril.
+The difference in how you react and how you respond is dependent on your attitude.
+Choose to exchange a fearful attitude for a courageous one.

 Do you often race into God’s presence and exclaim your peril to Him?